 Email bombing is an escalating cyber threat that poses serious risks to businesses, especially in a time when digital communication is crucial for operations.
 This article examines the complexities of email bombing, shedding light on its legal implications, potential impacts on business operations, and vital protective measures.
 As organizations face the rising tide of these attacks, a critical question arises: how can they effectively protect themselves from the turmoil of email flooding while navigating the intricate landscape of legality?

 Recent data reveals that message bombings can unleash thousands of messages in mere moments, with the largest recorded incident sending 4,847 messages in under two hours.
 On average, these attacks dispatch around 1,516 messages per hour, underscoring the severity of such occurrences.
 These incidents are more than mere annoyances; they can severely degrade network performance and lead to operational downtime.
-For instance, in 2016, a significant message flooding event targeted thousands of .gov inboxes, rendering the system inaccessible for several days.
+For instance, in 2016, a significant event targeted thousands of .gov inboxes, rendering the system inaccessible for several days.

 To protect against the rising threat of email bombing, businesses must adopt several critical practices: